-Though sunsets are best captured in the island as it’s facing west, I decided to head back to Cebu City a little later after lunch.
+Though sunsets are best captured on the island as it’s facing west, I decided to head back to Cebu City a little later after lunch.
 I despised getting caught in heavy traffic.
-It’d be gruesome way to end a perfect day.
-Moreover, I think I have found the drive inside me to keep going, to reach more summits, to chase more islands, to cliffjump unto the unknown, and to discover more about myself.
+It’d be a gruesome way to end a perfect day.
+Moreover, I think I have found the drive inside me to keep going, to reach more summits, to chase more islands, to cliff jump unto the unknown, and to discover more about myself.

 Sample Itinerary and Budget for Olanggo Island Trip (from Cebu mainland)

 8:30am – ETD (Colon to Parkmall) – P10.00

 9:00am – ETA Parkmall

 9:05am – ETD (Parkmall to Punta Engano) – P15.00

 10:05am – Motor Bangka to Olanggo Island – P20.00

 10:30am – Tricycle to Bike Rental Station – P8.00